Financial Aid for Summer & Senior Guest Students

 How to Apply for Summer Financial Aid

-Students must follow the steps in FlashLine to assist the financial aid office in developing the appropriate financial aid package based on your enrollment plans for the 2020-2021 academic year.
+Students must follow the steps in FlashLine to assist the financial aid office in developing the appropriate financial aid package based on their enrollment plans for the 2021-2022 academic year.

 - Register for summer classes.